October 3 – December 7, 2024

 Rock cores to be utilized in under/current.
 Photo: Stephanie Garon.

-Garon considers the rock for where it intersects with another earthly inherited element: water.
-Intertwined with security, both corporal and economic, water is where extractive mining processes hold their most significant and potentially detrimental impact.
-When considering the effects of a proposed local mine, Garon interviewed those whose livelihoods place them in constant contact with water for bodily sustenance and economic security.
-She spoke with kelp farmers and clam diggers on their changing industries.
-Garon’s contacts at NASA and the Urban Sails Institute further contextualize the perspectives of these professionals, allowing for the exhibit to toggle between macrocosmic climate-based phenomena and the hyper-local scale of individual lived experience.
+The artist considers the rock for where it intersects with another earthly inherited element: water.
+Permeated by concerns of security both corporal and economic, water is where extractive mining processes hold their most significant and potentially detrimental impact.
+When considering the effects of the proposed local mine, Garon interviewed those whose livelihoods place them in constant contact with water for bodily sustenance and economic surety.
+She spoke with kelp farmers and clam diggers and collaborated with earth scientists, geologists, and naturalists from NASA and the Urban Soils Institute to further learn about the extracted cores.
+The resulting exhibit toggles between macrocosmic climate-based phenomena and the hyper-local scale of individual lived experience.

 Kat Zagaria Buckley, Director of Art Exhibitions and Outreach